tokio-rs/website/content/blog/2022-11-25-announcing-axum-0-6-0.md

 If you've already read the [rc.1][rc1] announcement then some of these things will be familiar.
-However many details of the APIs have been fine tuned to be easier to use and flexible.
+However many details of the APIs have been fine tuned to be easier to use and more flexible.

 ## Type safe `State` extractor